 Colin’s first car was a 1965 Ruby Red 1200 Beetle ‘Deluxe’ which led him very quickly to an obsession with all things VW.
 After studying art and design at Cambridge Art School he relocated to London working in various publishing and graphic design studios.

-At the end of the 90s it became clear to Colin during a VW forum chat that there was very little documentation regarding Special Edition Sales Campaign models.
+At the end of the 90s, and by now the owner of another ’72 1302 S, it became clear to Colin during a VW forum chat that there was very little documentation regarding Special Edition Sales Campaign models.
 As he was now happily embracing the ‘new media’ of the internet SEBeetles.com quickly followed.
 The now defunct 1302super.com website was also a labour of love during that period.

-Colin’s most recent Beetle was a Willow Green 1972 May Beetle.
-Now resident in west London Colin has resigned himself to the fact that the VW bug after 45 years has well and truly bitten and shows no sign of cure.
+Colin’s most recent Beetle was a Willow Green ’72 1302 (favourite year and model – you guessed it) May Beetle.
+Now resident in west London, UK, Colin has resigned himself to the fact that after 45 years the VW bug has well and truly bitten – and shows no sign of a cure.

 The start of Stephen’s passion for the Special Edition (Sales Campaign) VW Beetles – what we call “SE Beetles”- goes back to June 1970 when, as a teenager, he saw one of the first factory produced Sales Campaign Editions on his local Volkswagen dealer’s forecourt.
 The special bright paintwork of that June Beetle and the succession of colourful and charismatic SE Beetles that followed throughout the 1970’s fired his imagination and a passion for the subject that has lasted for 45 years.